 The course will be lectured by Adv.
-Craig Renaud, whose office is on the top floor of the Faculty building.
+Craig Renaud and Mr. Justin Ramages, whose offices are on the top floor of the Faculty building - on opposite sides of the building.
 Students who wish to meet with Adv.
-Renaud to discuss any issues arising out of the course are urged to make an appointment with him either at the end of the lecture period or by e-mail at c.renaud@ru.ac.za
+Craig Renaud or Mr. Justin Ramages to discuss any issues arising out of the course are urged to make an appointment with them either at the end of the lecture period or by e-mail at c.renaud@ru.ac.za or j.ramages@ru.ac.za.